iptch/2022-fall-architectural-katas/domain/reporting-capability.md

 ### Reporting
 - Provides API to generate various reports
 - Distributes reports to Media Companies
 - Only service with read-only-access to its database.
-See [Read Replica Pattern](../ADRs/05-read-replica-pattern.md)
+See [ADR05 Read Replica Pattern](../ADRs/05-read-replica-pattern.md)

 ## Infrastructure